Louis of Granada: Later reputation

 A biography was written by L. Munoz, La Vida y virtudes de Luis de Granada (Madrid, 1639).

-Rose of Lima's favorite book by Louis was The Book of Prayer and Meditation—a book that laments the miseries of life and manifests spiritual contempt for the world.
+Rose of Lima's favorite book by Luis was The Book of Prayer and Meditation—a book that laments the miseries of life and manifests spiritual contempt for the world.
 Once, it was said, she banished the devil's temptations by reading this book, causing the devil to snatch the book from her and throw it onto a rubbish heap.
 Rose remained calm, certain that the Lord would return it to her, and she got it back.

 Other famous Catholics who have read and loved the works of Louis of Granada include Vincent de Paul, Louise de Marillac, Francis de Sales, Cardinal Berulle and Jacques-Bénigne Bossuet (all French); Charles Borromeo (Italian), Louis of Leon (Spanish), and the Jesuit and Barnabite Orders.
 Teresa of Ávila read his books and commanded her nuns to do so.

 Francis de Sales highly commended to a bishop-elect to have the whole works of Louis of Granada, and to regard them as a second breviary.
 He advised him to read them carefully, beginning with The Sinner's Guide.
 He said, "But to read him with fruit you must not run through him hastily; he must be pondered, and have his full weight, and chapter after chapter must be mused upon and applied to the soul with much thought and prayer to God.
 You must read him with reverence and devotion, like a book containing the most useful inspirations man can receive from on high, and thereby reform all the powers of the soul."